Therapies

 Toilet / Bathroom Equipment

-Extra assistance can be required for toileting, such as a raised foam seat, padded backrest with support-strap, a footstool for support and side rails for security and balance.
+Extra supports can be required for toileting, such as a raised foam seat, padded backrest with support-strap, a footstool for support and side rails for security and balance.
 A bath lift is important and useful when seizures are prevalent, or during recovery and rehab after orthotic operations.
 Commodes are very useful for both toileting and showering when the child has difficulty with walking and standing unaided.
-It is also a very practical piece of equipment to have on hand after orthotic operations, during recovery and rehab.
+It is also a very practical piece of equipment to have on hand during recovery and rehab after orthotic operations.

 Sleeping

-Safe beds: Safety at night is a top priority for children with AS, and to ensure that the parents can get some rest, too.
-Enclosed beds work well for many, though some children cope fine on a normal bed, too.
+Safe beds: Because children with AS require very little sleep as well as 24/7 supervision, it is essential to ensure they will be safe in the night while the family is sleeping.
+Because of their sleep disorder, safety at night is a top priority, and to ensure that the parents get some rest, too.
+Enclosed beds work well for many, though some children cope fine on a normal bed with other safety measures in place, eg. video monitors and child-saftey gates.
 When a child has epilepsy issues, many parents use monitors to hear and see their child if they wake up at night due to seizures.
-Because children with AS require very little sleep as well as 24/7 supervision, it is essential to ensure they will be safe in the night while the family is sleeping.
 A portable safety-sleeper is great when the child is young.
 As they grow, something more substantial may be necessary to ensure their safety at night, eg. the Safe-surround plus bed.
 Beds can be provided by your community OT.

 Weighted blankets: These use a method called Deep Pressure Stimulation.
 The weight from the blanket encourages the body to switch from fight or flight, to rest and digest, bringing a sense of calm to the mind and body.
 They are used for those living with sleep deprivation, stress, anxiety, autism, insomnia, ADHD and PTSD.
 Read more here